I Overview of agency review

 II Recent Media Mergers

-The antitrust review of the AT&T/Time Warner deal has received considerable attention, including in the 2016 US presidential election campaign.
-As a candidate, now-President Trump expressed opposition to the transaction.18 While the head of the DOJ Antitrust Division, Makan Delrahim, said in 2016 (before taking that role) that he did not view the transaction as 'a major antitrust problem', after a lengthy investigation the DOJ ultimately sued to block the merger.19 On 18 December 2017, AT&T announced that the company was unable to reach a satisfactory settlement with the DOJ.20 A six-week trial on the DOJ's challenge to the merger began on 19 March 2018.
+The antitrust review of the AT&T/Time Warner deal received considerable attention, including in the 2016 US presidential election campaign.
+As a candidate, now-President Trump expressed opposition to the transaction.18 While the head of the DOJ Antitrust Division, Makan Delrahim, said in 2016 (before taking that role) that he did not view the transaction as 'a major antitrust problem', after a lengthy investigation the DOJ ultimately sued to block the merger.19 On 18 December 2017, AT&T announced that the company was unable to reach a satisfactory settlement with the DOJ.20 A six-week trial on the DOJ's challenge to the merger began on 19 March 2018 becoming the first vertical merger challenge litigated to judgment in nearly 40 years.
 As discussed below, the Court ruled in June 2018 that the government failed to meet its burden to establish that the proposed transaction is likely to lessen competition substantially, and let the merger proceed without conditions.
+In February 2019, the Court of Appeals for the DC Circuit affirmed the trial court's ruling.

 The FCC did not review this transaction.
 Although Time Warner held dozens of FCC licences at the time the deal was announced, in February 2017 it announced the sale of its lone TV station – the subject of its FCC licences – to Meredith Corporation for US$70 million.21 Shortly following this announcement, FCC commissioner Ajit Pai confirmed that he did not expect the FCC to review the merger.22